McNamara84/grobi/README.md

 ## Built With

 - Python 3.10+ (Developed and tested with Python 3.13)
+  - **Note:** Release executables are built with Python 3.12 for better MSVC compatibility and stable Nuitka support
 - PySide6 (Qt6)
 - DataCite REST API v2